ankumar/software-design/README.md

 ## Products & Platform Collaboration [1]

-The organic influence from public domain & open source is growing & healthy change for companies working on transformations.
+The organic influence from public domain & open source is growing & healthy change for companies working on **challenges**.
 This **decentralization** is how we should think about acceleration of 10+ years and 100s of man years of work involved driving changes across organizations [2].

+1. Application Modernization & Databases
+2. Analytics, AI & Machine Learning
+3. Securitym Infrastructure
+4. Retail, Manufacturing, Entertainment, ...

 > [12/16 10:27 AM] Quinn, Henry
 >